Gibson '60s Hummingbird Gallery

 while others feature a stylish back strip on the body back or have a cell embedded in the endpin area.

-The truss rod covers also began featuring the word "Hummingbird" around this time, and it appears they coexisted with covers lacking a model name.
+The truss rod cover began featuring the word "Hummingbird" around this time, and it appears to coexist with covers lacking a model name.

 This period also saw the appearance of headstock logos without the dot above the "i" and solid mahogany necks.